ecos-wtf/recos/README.md

 auto_fidb.sh
 ```

-If you trust me, you can just use the eCOS 2.0 FIDB that I generated, named `ecos-mips.be.32.fidb`.
+If you trust me, you can just use the eCOS 2.0 FIDB that I generated, named `ecos-mips.be.32.fidb` for big-endian architectures, and `ecos-mips.le.32` for little-endian.

 ### eCOS Broadcom Function Auto-Renaming (Ghidra)